 Darren Thompson is an award-winning journalist, artist, and organizer from the Lac du Flambeau Ojibwe Reservation in Wisconsin.
 For over 15 years he has championed tribal sovereignty and environmental justice through media work, including the National Congress of American Indians and Native News Online.
 Darren studied Criminology & Law Studies at Marquette University, where he also began his journey as a traditional Native American flute player.

-Sacred Defense Fund is the fiscal sponsor of the Sovereign Bodies Institute
+Sacred Defense Fund is the fiscal sponsor of NAYO - the Native American Youth Organization

 Contact Us